Social stigma of obesity: In healthcare

 Medical professionals may be more likely to view obese individuals in negative terms (such as annoying or undisciplined), have less patience with obese individuals, and assume non-compliance with their treatments.
 As such, these individuals may receive poorer care compared to average weight people.
-Doctors have reported less intervention and an avoidance of weight-related discussion with obese patients.
+Primary care physicians overstate the effects of being overweight on all-cause mortality, describing being overweight as much more detrimental than clinical guidelines indicate.
 Additionally, nurses have reported a reluctance to touch obese persons during treatment.
 A national survey of the United States found that individuals who were overweight reported a three times higher likelihood to be denied medical care than average weight people.
 In the UK, 25 out of 91 primary care trusts have bans for the treatment of obese individuals in addition to weight loss requirements.
 Additionally, a 2012 survey revealed that 54% of doctor respondents believe the National Health Service should have the ability to withhold non-emergency treatment from obese individuals.
 Further, health professionals who specialize in obesity showed strong implicit and explicit anti-fat bias as measured by self-report and the Implicit Associations Test (IAT).
 However, such biases were mixed amongst dietitians and nutritionists.

 In their 2009 review, Puhl and colleagues found that many studies provide evidence supporting the notion that health professionals (including doctors, nurses, medical students, fitness professional, and dietitians) consistently endorse negative stereotypes about patients with obesity, in particular ascribing to them culpability for their weight status.
 Weight stigma in the healthcare settings leads to impaired patient-provider communication, poorer doctor-patient relationships, poorer medical care and treatment (for example doctors spending less time with patients), and avoidance of the healthcare system all together on the part of the patient.
 However, it is important to point out that the evidence that has been reviewed thus far comes primarily from self-report studies.
 Therefore, Puhl and colleagues concluded that research examining actual health outcomes is needed.
 Overall, the impact of weight stigma in healthcare has become so problematic that many scholars have suggested that obesity-prevention programs should make minimizing stigma a priority.